santiagosantos08/RLCL/README.md

 ### 🛠️ Prerequisites / Considerations
 - **For multi-battery devices (ex t480, etc)**: It can only set all batteries to the same threshold-s-, using a different one for each battery is not supported.
-- **Lenovo Power Manager driver**: Make sure you have the official Lenovo Power Manager driver installed.
+- **Lenovo Power Manager driver**: Make sure you have the official Lenovo Power Manager driver installed (check if PowerMgr.exe is running).
 - **PowerShell**: Ensure PowerShell is working on your system.
 - **64bit Windows**: Current release is x64 only, for 32bit you can build it manually or just run as a python script.